-With the price of college still on an upward trajectory, families are looking for ways to make higher education affordable.
+With the price of higher education still on an upward trajectory, families are looking for ways to make college more affordable.
 According to “How America Pays for College,” a report by Sallie Mae, the average American family spent $23,757 on college costs in 2017, which is a 38 percent increase over 10 years ago.
 Here are some ways families are affording or reducing their college costs:

 - Live at home.
 The report found 50% of students live with their parents or relatives.

 - Cut the pricey top picks.
 Nearly 70% of families eliminated colleges during the application process due to their high price tags, up from 58% in 2008.
 About 73% are choosing an in-state school.

 - Take a student job.
 At least 76% the students surveyed reported planned to work while in college, with 55% working year-round.

 - Finish quicker.
 Nearly 26% of students enrolled in accelerated courses while in high school to pay for fewer semesters in college.